Tell us here.

 Community service isn’t what we do.
 It’s who we are.
 When you’re a Lakeland Muskie, helping others and making your community a better place is in your DNA.

 That commitment to community service starts during all freshmen’s first week on campus, when they participate in “Building Bridges” and volunteer their time at up to eight local non-profit businesses.

 From that point on, the opportunities for – and involvement in – community service are frequent.

-Following are just some of the recent community service initiatives Lakeland College students have participated in:
+Following are just some of the recent community service initiatives Lakeland University students have participated in:

 Said Lincoln-Erdman Principal Amanda Barttelt-Schermetzler: "It's a great way for the players to get involved in the community, and they certainly help us out a great deal.
 They're a great asset to us and we are very thankful.
 They're doing an awesome job relating to the children.
 They're naturals."